Residency Application & General Information

 The VMCs are committed to building strong relationships with their constituents.
 A major part of the house officer's duties, therefore, include timely communications with referring veterinarians and clients.
 All house officers in receiving services are required to hold a valid California license (full California license or University veterinary license) in order to be employed as a veterinarians in the VMCs.

 Residents must be able to arrive at the Hospital within 15 minutes of an emergency call, therefore, residents must plan to live within 15 miles of the Hospital.
 Companion Avian/Exotic Pet Medicine residents are expected to arrive within 10 minutes of an emergency call and therefore must live within 8 miles of the VMTH.

 Residency programs are for two to four years, and internships or fellowship programs are for one to two years.
 The initial appointment to the residency program is for one year, with continuation in the program for successive years contingent upon satisfactory performance.
-The current salary for the first year resident is $41,592.
+The current salary for the first year resident is $42,216.
 Benefits include 24 days of vacation each year, and health, dental and vision insurance.

 *Residents in Laboratory Animal/Primate Medicine are assigned to the Center for Laboratory Animal Science, the California National Primate Research Center, the Comparative Pathology Laboratory, and the Animal Care and Use Committee.
 Residents in Dairy Production Medicine are based at the Veterinary Medical Teaching and Research Center in Tulare.